-More than 200 people gathered to recognise Pitney Bowes and CEO Marc Lautenbach with the 25th annual United Way of Western Connecticut Heart of Gold Award.
+More than 200 people gathered to recognize Pitney Bowes and CEO Marc Lautenbach with the 25th annual United Way of Western Connecticut Heart of Gold Award.
 Prior to the event, Marc and a team of employee volunteers participated in a literacy activity at the Boys & Girls Club of Stamford.
-The award honours business leaders who distinguish themselves through philanthropy and build volunteering activities into their strategic business plans.
+The award honors business leaders who distinguish themselves through philanthropy and build volunteerism into their strategic business plans.
 Pitney Bowes CEO George Harvey was the first recipient in 1995.